thanuj10/Nokia-Debloater/README.md

 5. In the same terminal window from before, run the command "./debloat.sh"; To disable Duraspeed, run "./duraspeed.sh"
 6. You will see a prompt on your phone, Tap on the always allow this PC option and tap Ok.

-| If you are running adb for the first time, You might get an error like this - *No devices/emulators found*, If you did, Then please ensure that you have tapped the ok option on the prompt from your phone.
+##### If you are running adb for the first time, you might get an error that goes - *No devices/emulators found*, If you did, then please ensure that you have allowed debugging permissions for ADB from your phone.

 ## F.A.Q